Product Formula, Independence and Asymptotic Moment-Independence for Complex Multiple Wiener-Ito Integrals: Preliminaries

 \section{Preliminaries}

-In this section, for the reader's convenience, we shortly recall the theory of the complex multiple Wiener-It\^{o} integrals of It\^{o} \cite{ito}.
-Consider the triple $(A,\mathcal{A},\mu)$, the measure $\mu$ is positive, $\sigma$-finite and non-atomic.
-The complex Hilbert space $\FH=L^2(A,\mathcal{A},\mu)$ is separable.
-A complex Gaussian random measure over $(A,\mathcal{A})$, with control $\mu$, is a centered complex Gaussian family of the type
+In this section, we shortly recall the theory of complex multiple Wiener-It\^{o} integrals of It\^{o} \cite{ito}.
+Consider a triple $(T,\mathcal{B},\mu)$, where the measure $\mu$ is positive, $\sigma$-finite and non-atomic. $\FH=L^2(T,\mathcal{B},\mu)$ is a complex separable Hilbert space.
+A complex Gaussian random measure over $(T,\mathcal{B})$, with control $\mu$, is a centered complex Gaussian family of the type

-such that, for every $B, C\in \mathcal{A}$ with finite measure,
+such that, for every $B, C\in \mathcal{B}$ with finite measure,

 \begin{nott} For a fixed $(p,q)$, suppose that $f\in \FH^{\otimes (p+ q)}$. $\hat{f}$ is the symmetrization of $f$ in the sense of It\^{o} \cite{ito}: